Solving the Poisson equation using coupled Markov chains: Discussion

-Our experiments suggest that the proposed estimators of $v(P,h)$ are practical and competitive.
-They only apply to settings where the requisite couplings are available, so that the proposed methods demand more from the user, compared to batch means and spectral methods.
-On the other hand, the proposed estimators are unbiased, with the important consequence that averages of independent copies achieves the Monte Carlo rate of convergence.
-This compares favourably to batch means estimators, for which, under general assumptions, convergence occurs at rate $\sqrt{a_{n}}$, where $a_{n}$ is the number of batches, and $a_{n}$ is often chosen as $a_{n}=n^{1/2}$ or $a_{n}=n^{2/3}$ where $n$ is the length of the chain \citep[see Theorem 2.1, ][]{chakraborty2019estimating}.
+With their reliance on couplings, the proposed estimators of the asymptotic variance $v(P,h)$ in Section \ref{sec:Asymptotic-variance} require more from MCMC users than batch means or spectral variance estimators, but have distinctive features: UPAVE is unbiased, and both EPAVE and UPAVE converge at the Monte Carlo rate under realistic conditions.
+The experiments in Section \ref{sec:numerical:experiments} indicate that they can be implemented in non-trivial settings and display promising performance.
+They tend to have a large variance, which, for UPAVE, can be arbitrarily reduced by averaging over more independent copies.
+The lack of bias is in contrast to the somewhat unpredictable bias of existing asymptotic variance estimators, which stands as a long-standing issue.
+The proposed methods appear useful in settings where accurate estimates of $v(P,h)$ are sought, possibly with confidence intervals, and when parallel processors are available.

-As with other works on unbiased MCMC, it is worth emphasizing that the performance depends on both the MCMC algorithm under consideration, its initialization and its coupling.
-We refer to the bimodal target in Section 5.1 of \citet{joa2020} for a situation where multimodality in the target distribution combined with a poor design of the MCMC sampler gives misleading estimates in finite samples, despite the lack of bias and the finite variance.
+As with other works on unbiased MCMC \citep{atchade2024unbiased}, it is worth emphasizing that the performance depends on the underlying MCMC algorithm, its initialization and its coupling.
+We refer to the bimodal target in Section 5.1 of \citet{joa2020} for a situation where multimodality in the target distribution combined with a poor choice of MCMC sampler gives misleading estimates, despite the lack of bias and finite variance.
 In our theoretical results, we have prioritized assumptions on the moments of meeting times of the coupled Markov chains under strong but reasonable initialization assumptions, which can be cleanly separated from assumptions on the moments of functions.
-Given this emphasis, the results appear to be fairly strong and provide a sensible relationship between the moments of the meeting time and of moments of estimators.
-In applications, however, obtaining a precise estimate of the largest $\kappa$ in Assumption~\ref{assu:tau-moment-kappa} is not straightforward and in many ways is similar to obtaining non-asymptotic convergence bounds for Markov chains.
+Given this emphasis, the results appear to be fairly strong and provide a sensible relationship between the moments of the meeting time and moments of the proposed estimators.